microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/Microsoft.Graph.Applications.md

 Update the navigation property jobs in servicePrincipals

 ### [Update-MgServicePrincipalSynchronizationJobSchema](Update-MgServicePrincipalSynchronizationJobSchema.md)
-Update the synchronization schema for a given job or template.
+Update the navigation property schema in servicePrincipals
-This method fully replaces the current schema with the one provided in the request.
-To update the schema of a template, make the call on the application object.
-You must be the owner of the application.

 ### [Update-MgServicePrincipalSynchronizationJobSchemaDirectory](Update-MgServicePrincipalSynchronizationJobSchemaDirectory.md)
 Update the navigation property directories in servicePrincipals